ome/omero-ms-zarr/README.md

 # OMERO Zarr Microservice

-An OMERO.server microservice that serves OME.zarr images and metadata.
+An OMERO.server microservice that serves OME.zarr images and metadata based on the specification available at https://ngff.openmicroscopy.org/latest/.

-This also contains the [official OME Zarr specification](./spec.md).

-For an overview of other OME Zarr projects see [`related.md`](./related.md).
+A list of implementations that can load data from omero-ms-zarr is available in the specification.

 ## Summary